Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Introduction

-Thus, in this work, we aim to address the following question: \textbf{is Textual Inversion inherently time-consuming and can we decrease its runtime while ensuring similar quality?} Focusing on the training dynamics, we observe that the CLIP~\cite{clip} image similarity scores (often used to assess image quality in such tasks) grow sharply only in the early stages of training and hardly improve after that.
-However, as shown in \cref{fig:teaser}, neither the training loss nor the gradient norm indicate the convergence of the concept embedding in the original setting, which prevents us from stopping inversion earlier.
+In this work, we seek answers to the following questions: \textbf{are text-to-image customization techniques inherently time-consuming} and \textbf{can we decrease their runtime without major quality tradeoffs?} Focusing on the training dynamics, we observe that the CLIP~\cite{clip} image similarity score (often used to assess image quality in such tasks~\cite{clip_score}) grows sharply only in the early stages of Textual Inversion and hardly improves after that.
+However, as shown in \cref{fig:teaser}, neither the training loss nor the gradient norm indicate the convergence of the concept embedding, which prevents us from stopping the adaptation process earlier.
 While it is possible to score samples from the model with CLIP during training, generating them can take quite a long time.

-With that in mind, we study the training objective itself and attempt to understand the reasons behind its noisy dynamics.
-As we demonstrate, the primary cause lies in several sources of stochasticity (e.g., diffusion time steps or VAE samples) that introduce noise to the loss function.
-If these random variables are sampled only once and then fixed across training iterations, the loss for these inputs gets more informative, and the trend of convergence becomes evident even when training with a fully stochastic objective.
+With that in mind, we study the training objective itself and attempt to understand the reasons of its non-informative dynamics.
+As we demonstrate, the primary cause lies in several sources of stochasticity (such as diffusion time steps or the diffusion noise) introducing noise to the loss function.
+If we sample random variables only once and fix them across training steps, the loss for these inputs reflects convergence better even when training with the \textit{original} (fully stochastic) objective.

-Motivated by this finding, we propose \textbf{D}eterministic \textbf{VAR}iance Evaluation (DVAR), an early stopping criterion for Textual Inversion that generates a single fixed batch of inputs at the beginning of training and evaluates the model on this batch after each optimization step.
-This criterion is straightforward to implement, has few interpretable hyperparameters, and correlates with the concept embedding convergence in terms of the CLIP image score.

-To have a meaningful quantitative evaluation both for our method and for future research in text-to-image adaptation, we repurpose a subset of ImageNet-R~\cite{imagenet-r}, a dataset for robustness research with diverse renditions of ImageNet classes.
-We validate DVAR by comparing it with a range of baselines, showing that it is possible to perform Textual Inversion much faster (up to 15x) with little to no decline in quality.
+Motivated by this finding, we propose \textbf{D}eterministic \textbf{VAR}iance Evaluation (DVAR), an early stopping criterion for text-to-image customization methods that generates a single fixed batch of inputs at the beginning of training and evaluates the model on this batch after each optimization step.
+This criterion is straightforward to implement, has two interpretable hyperparameters, and its stopping time corresponds to convergence in terms of the CLIP image score.
+We validate DVAR by comparing it with a range of baselines on three popular adaptation methods, showing that it is possible to run methods like Textual Inversion and DreamBooth much faster with up to 8x speedups and little to no decline in quality.
+For Custom Diffusion, our method recovers the optimal number of training iterations, which makes it useful to avoid empirical tuning of the step count for every specific dataset.